boschglobal/license-policy-demo/policy_example.md

 Third-party software that has a copyright notice, but no stated license.
 The absence of a license poses a risk that the copyright owner may assert license obligations at some future time.

-1. **First check for false positives.** The scanner could erroneously label the package or file with the wrong license.
+1. **First, check for false positives.** The scanner could erroneously label the package or file with the wrong license.
 2. **If the license cannot be determined:**
-   - Contact the copyright owner through OSO/Double Open/Validos to establish license obligations.
+   - Contact the copyright owner through OSO/Compliance Service Provider to establish license obligations.
 3. **If a license is found:**
    - Add license finding curation to ORT via package configuration file.
 4. **If not resolved:**